 To find out more about how witnesses and victims of crime will be treated and other services available to them, visit the UK government’s website.

 Going to court

-However, we can make sure you get plenty of help and advice in the run-up to and on the day itself, to put you at ease.
+We can make sure you get plenty of help and advice in the run-up to and on the day itself.